korvatap/MessageStore/README.md

 ## Requirements
 .NET Core SDK 2.1.
 You can download it from https://www.microsoft.com/net/download.

+## How to get using git
+- Open command prompt/terminal
+- Navigate to desired folder where to clone the repository
+- Run command "git clone git@github.com:korvatap/MessageStore.git"

 ## How to run
 ### API & Dashboard
 - Open command prompt/terminal etc.